DataDog/integrations-extras/1e/README.md

 To configure your integration between Datadog and 1E you will need to have the following in place:

-- 1E 8.4
-  - platform installed, with at least one 1E client connected to provide metrics data
+- 1E 8.4 installed.
+At least one 1E client must be connected to provide metrics data.
-  - a user that is assigned to the **Full Administrator** role
+- A user that is assigned to the **Full Administrator** role.
-  - 1E PowerShell Toolkit 2.0 or later, available from the [1E Support portal][2]
+- 1E PowerShell Toolkit 2.0 or later, which is available from the [1E Support portal][2].
-- Datadog
-  - a user that is assigned to the **Datadog Admin** role and able to download the 1E Dashboard from the Marketplace.
+- In Datadog, a user that is assigned to the **Datadog Admin** role who can download the 1E Dashboard from the Marketplace.

 ### Configuration

-Steps required to configure your integration between Datadog and 1E.

 #### Creating a Datadog API Key

-To set up the integration with 1E, you need to upload a Datadog API key and site URL to your 1E installation, using the 1E PowerShell Toolkit or Postman.
+To set up the integration with 1E, create a Datadog API key, and then upload the API key and site URL to 1E using the 1E API.```

-1. To get started, go to the [Datadog APIs page][3], where you can create an API key
+1. Navigate to the **Organization Settings** > [**API Keys**][3] page and create an API key.

-2. Determine your [Datadog API site URL][4] with reference to Datadog documentation
+2. Identify your [Datadog site URL][4].
+You will need this information when adding the Datadog configuration to 1E.

 #### Adding the Datadog configuration to 1E

-These steps tell 1E about the Datadog API key and site URL that you obtained in the previous step, by using a 1E API to update the Global Settings table in the 1E Master database.
+To update the Global Settings table in the 1E Master database, use the 1E API with the 1E PowerShell Toolkit (recommended) or Postman.

 ##### Using 1E PowerShell Toolkit to upload your Datadog configuration

-First, you will need to download and install the 1E PowerShell Toolkit, if you have not already done so.
-To install and use the toolkit, please refer to 1E online documentation at https://help.1e.com/display/TCNSDK/Tachyon+PowerShell+Toolkit.
+Download and install the 1E PowerShell Toolkit, if you have not already done so.
+To install and use the toolkit, refer to the [1E documentation][8].

 You will need to run the PowerShell Toolkit command similar to: